cms-sw/cmssw/PhysicsTools/TruthInfo/doc/branch_design.md

   (`{detId, energy, fraction}`) is matchable: the `HasTruthHits<R>` concept.
 It caches the inverted `detId -> roots` index once, then `bestBranches(reco)` merge-joins the object's sorted hits against each candidate's sorted subgraph span.
-Metrics: `SharedEnergy` (HGCal-style score) and `SharedHits`.
+A `truth::RecoHit` is `{detId, energy, fraction, cell}`, the cell being the digi channel where a DetId names a module rather than a cell.
+Metrics:
+  `SharedEnergy` (HGCal-style score, energy weighted by the rechit energy) and `SharedHits` (rechits on the reco side, cells on the branch side).
+Each match carries `score`, `reverseScore` and `sharedEnergyFraction`.
 - **`truth::BranchSelector`** (`interface/BranchSelector.h`): pt/eta/pdgId/charge
   + signal/in-time selection, mirroring TrackingParticleSelector/CaloParticleSelector.

-## Remaining (EDProducer wiring)
+## The EDProducer layer

-- Wrap `BranchHitAssociator` in EDProducers that consume real reco collections (tracks, tracksters/PFclusters, jets) and emit `ticl::AssociationMap` (`mapWithSharedEnergyAndScore`) products in both directions, mirroring `AllTracksterToSimTracksterAssociatorsByHitsProducer` and the TrackingParticle<->reco::Track associator, but with a Branch in place of the SimTrackster/TrackingParticle.
+`SimGeneral/TruthGraphAssociatorProducers` wraps `BranchHitAssociator` in producers that consume the reco collections and emit `ticl::TICLAssociationMap` products in both directions, with one reco-driven map per working point.
+The tracker flavour uses the `SharedHits` metric on the tracker channel, keyed by the pixel digi channel in the inner tracker. `Validation/TruthInfo` turns the maps into DQM plots.
-- A tracker variant keyed on shared `(trackId, EncodedEventId)` SimTrack hits (the QuickTrackAssociatorByHits metric) for track<->branch matching.